ed-kung/CSUN-Econ-310/index.md

 **AI Policy**

-You are allowed to use AI in homework assignments to help refine your writing and your thinking.
-You are not allowed to copy and paste text or code directly from an AI generator.
+You are allowed to use AI for any at-home assignments to help refine your writing and your thinking.
+However, you are not allowed to directly submit AI generated content, either in part or in whole, and **you must be able to understand and explain any material that you submit**.

-If I suspect your work of being copy-pasted from AI, and if that is also corroborated through an AI detection tool, you will receive a reduced grade.
-You will receive the reduced grade even if you did not actually use AI.
-This is because "writing too much like AI" is itself a weakness.
-For example, if your cover letter on a job application looks like it was written by AI, the recruiter may think you are too lazy or disinterested to write the letter yourself.

-If you are concerned about the possibility that you write too much like AI, you can run your own work through an AI detector first.
+If I suspect your submission of being generated by AI, you may be asked to explain your submission via oral examination.
+If you cannot demonstrate a level of understanding consistent with the submitted work, you will receive a penalty on the assignment (including potentially a zero) and you may be referred to Student Affairs under the academic integrity policy.

 **Academic Integrity**